-A professional trader knows his trading style, knows his markets and doesn't waste time over-analysing.
+A professional trader knows their trading style, markets, and doesn't waste time overanalysing.

-A professional trader keeps a physical or digital (but not a mental) track of his performance and considers only his weighted long-term results.
+A professional trader keeps a physical or digital (but not a mental) track of their performance and considers only their weighted long-term results.

 A professional trader knows when to remove themselves from the market and let their strategy do the work.

-A professional trader doesn't let his profession get the best of him.
-He trades to support his living.
-He doesn't live to support his trading.
+A professional trader doesn't let their profession get the best of them.
+They trade to support their living.
+They don't live to support their trading.